 Time to start updating your Chicago restaurant bucket list, because the city’s got an amazing collection of ramen spots you definitely need to get in on.
-While there are certainly no shortage of them in the area, there are at least ten that deserve a spotlight.
+While there is certainly no shortage of them in the area, there are at least ten that deserve a spotlight.
 So go ahead, combat that bitter cold with a bowl of delicious hot soup and noodles.
 The stuff is made for weather like this.

 59 W Hubbard St

 Ramen-san is Lettuce Entertain You’s foray into the Chicago ramen world.
 As with any of their other restaurants, you can expect quality from start to finish, and you can use your Lettuce Entertain You loyalty card for points!
 Their Express Lunch menu is a value-packed, quick solution for the urban professional.
 You get a rice plate with meat (or mushrooms), a main dish, salad, and marinated cucumbers for just $15.
 Customize the dish for an additional cost with a selection of add-ons.
 We’ll mention too that the inside of the restaurant is warm and inviting, with long communal tables.